ipeaGIT/flightsbr/README.md

 [![CRAN/METACRAN Total
    downloads](http://cranlogs.r-pkg.org/badges/grand-total/flightsbr?color=yellow)](https://CRAN.R-project.org/package=flightsbr)

-**flightsbr** is a computational package to download flight data from Brazil’s Civil Aviation Agency (ANAC).
-The data includes detailed information on every international flight to and from Brazil, as well as domestic flights within the country.
+**flightsbr** is a R package to download flight data from Brazil’s Civil Aviation Agency (ANAC).
+The data includes detailed information all airports and aerodromes registered in ANAC, and on every international flight to and from Brazil, as well as domestic flights within the country.

 ## Installation